 Team bonding and engagement are factors that play a definite role in an organization’s overall growth, you’d agree.
 A dysfunctional team would always face hindrances towards achievement of yearly goals – resulting out of frequent transitions due to resignations and new joining or many undue distractions from work.

-Given that, it takes a lot for a leader to attain harmony within a team to keep up the focus, agility and resilience.
+Given that, it takes a lot for a leader to attain harmony within a team to keep up the focus, agility, mindfulness and resilience at work.

 Behavioral Change: Something to Think About and Admit